ZhuangLab/Chromatin_Analysis_2020_cell/combinatorial_tracing/PostAnalysis/Readme.md

 4. Calculate A and B densities in single cells

-5. Calculate the average A/B density ratio across regions (Figure 5 E)
+5. Calculate the median *trans* A/B density ratio across regions (Figure 5 E)

 __Part3_RelationBetweenTrans-InteractionAndActivity__ contents: